JuanIrache/gopro-telemetry/readme.md

   - Stream option GPS picks the best available GPS source (9 or 5)
   - Option to disable/enable new GPS9 features?
   - Pick in presets
-  - Rename functions
-  - Potentially loop through samples in processGPS5 approveStream to find usable samples instead of discarding entire STRM
+  - Potentially loop through samples in processGPS approveStream to find usable samples instead of discarding entire STRM
   - Review performance against old code, keeping both GPS5 and GPS9 for timing could slow things down on cameras that have both?
 Maybe store preferred timing stream initially and then only keep that one for parseKLV etc? (not sure if possible in the order we read things)
   - Add sample and tests
   - Review pending todos/GPS9 comments